 Even worse, you don’t have to have your driver’s license stolen for criminals to use your ID.

 2021 was a record year for data breaches.
 And for the first time ever, more driver’s licenses were stolen than bank account numbers [*].

 But what do criminals want with your driver’s license?
 Here’s what you should do if your driver’s license is stolen, and why you need to act fast.

-Why Identity Thieves Want Your Driver’s License
+Why Do Scammers Want Your Driver’s License Number?

 Few people realize that your identity can be stolen with just your ID.